students listening to a lecture in the classroom

 Capstone Projects

-As part of a final capstone project, students are required to create a curriculum, design a program, and produce a written project that summarizes their knowledge and experience.
+As part of a final capstone project, students can choose to write a thesis or field project (for example, create a curriculum, design a program coupled with a written project that summarizes their knowledge and experience).
 Want to check out past master’s projects?
-Human Rights Education projects are posted on
+Human Rights and Educational Justice projects are posted in our Scholarship Repository.

 Student projects in USF's repository